Medical History Layout

 Allergies and Problems

 Checkboxes can be used as Yes/No indicators for allergies and problems.
-If allergies or problems are already entered in a patient's record, the checkbox is automatically marked on the medical history form when adding a new form to the patient.
+If allergies or problems are already entered in a patient's record, the checkbox is automatically marked on the Medical History form when adding a new form to the patient.

 To add a problem or allergy checkbox: